An Introduction To The Bhagavad-Gita And Its Three Secrets

 The central philosophy of the Bhagavad-Gita characterizes in many ways the central theme of Hinduism even in today's context.
-It contains the message of divine centered living based upon right knowledge, faith, devotion, self-surrender, detachment and dispassionate performance of tasks as opposed to the ego centered living that is characterized by incessant striving, self-centered thinking, egoism, and suffering arising out of non-attainment of desires, or union with the undesired objects or separation from the desired objects.
-The book is a discourse of immense spiritual value, for people engaged in daily battles of life, symbolically or even truly reflected by the episode of Arjuna, who was stricken with sorrow and confusion, being taught and assisted by God himself, in the middle of the battle field of Kurukshetra where good and evil forces stood in confrontation with each other.
+It contains the message of divine centered living based upon right knowledge, faith, devotion, self-surrender, detachment and dispassionate performance of tasks as opposed to the ego centered living, which is characterized by incessant striving, self-centered thinking, egoism, and suffering arising out of non-attainment of desires, or union with the undesired objects or separation from the desired objects.
+The book is a discourse of immense spiritual value, for people who are engaged in the daily battles of life, symbolically or even truly reflected by the episode of Arjuna, who was stricken with sorrow and confusion, being taught and assisted by God himself, in the middle of the battlefield of Kurukshetra where good and evil forces stood in confrontation with each other.

 The Bhagavad-Gita is a book of self-discovery and inward journey into the Abode of God.
-It helps one move from sorrow driven mortal existence to eternal and blissful life.
+It helps a devotee move from sorrow driven mortal existence to eternal and blissful life.
 Desire is central to all human activity.
-By eliminating the desires, but by not abandoning the actions, one can free oneself from the bondage caused by the desire driven actions.
-Such an approach not only liberates us from the struggling and striving that characterizes our egoistic actions, but also reduces greatly our inner anxieties and frustrations, creating in us in the process a permanent basis for a stable, peaceful and contended life.
+By eliminating desires, without abandoning the actions, a person can free himself from the bondage caused by desire driven actions.
+Such an approach not only liberates human beings from the struggling and striving that characterizes their egoistic actions, but also greatly reduces their anxieties and frustrations, creating in them in the process a permanent basis for a stable, peaceful and contended life.

-According to the Bhagavad-Gita the external world is unreal not because it does not exist, but because it is unstable and ever changing.
-Since it is based upon impermanence, it cannot be relied upon as the vehicle of truth and it should not become the purpose of ones existence.
-He who clings to such an unstable phenomenon is bound to suffer as he is bound to engage himself in desperate actions to retain his unstable possessions and experience constant anxiety, anger, fear and envy.
+According to the Bhagavad-Gita the external world is unreal, not because it does not exist, but because it is unstable and ever changing.
+Since it is based upon impermanence, it cannot be relied upon as a vehicle of truth, and it should not become the purpose of our existence.
+He who clings to such an unstable phenomenon is bound to suffer since he is compelled by his own desires to engage in desperate actions to retain his unstable possessions, which cause him constant anxiety, anger, fear and envy.

-Therefore the Bhagavad-Gita searches for a permanent reality that makes life more meaningful, stable, peaceful and purposeful.
-It discards layer after layer of untruth that surrounds us and reveals the shining self that exists in all of us as the center of truth and permanence that we should all ultimately discover.
-It is by understanding the hidden Self in us we will ultimately discover the Supreme Self, That exists in all of us and in Whom we all exist.
+Therefore, the Bhagavad-Gita searches for a permanent reality that makes life more stable, peaceful and purposeful and aligned to the central purpose of God’s eternal Dharma, which is order and regularity (rta).
+It discards layer after layer of untruth, which surrounds us and reveals the shining Self that exists in us all as the center of truth and permanence, which we should ultimately discover.
+It is by understanding the hidden Self in us that we will ultimately discover the Supreme Self, who exists in all of us and in whom we all exist.

 Great scholars of the Bhagavad-Gita say that the scripture fundamentally deals with three primary teachings, which are called the three secrets.
 The first secret is about duty.
-One must do ones duty in accordance with ones nature (swadharmacharana).
-The second is about the hidden self.
-In every one there is a real and hidden self which is different from the external false self.
-Every one must realize this difference between the outer self and the inner self.
-The third secret is about the omnipresence of God.
+A person must do his duty according to his nature (swadharmacharana).
+The second truth is about the hidden Self.
+In everyone there is a real and hidden Self, which is different from the external false self.
+A seeker of liberation must realize this difference between the outer self and the inner self.
+The third secret is about the omnipresence of God, who pervades all and envelops all.
 One must live in this world with the awareness that all that exists in this world is but Vasudeva.

 These three secrets are known as guhya (secret), guhyatara (more secret) and guhyatma (most secret).
-The second, third, fourth, fifth and eighteenth chapters deal with the first secret.
-The second, sixth, thirteenth to eighteenth chapters deal with the second secret.
-The third, seventh, eight, ninth, tenth to eighteenth chapters deal with the third secret.
+Second, third, fourth, fifth and eighteenth chapters of the Bhagavad-Gita deal with the first secret.
+The second, sixth, and thirteenth to eighteenth chapters deal with the second secret.
+The third, seventh, eighth, ninth, and tenth to eighteenth chapters deal with the third secret.

-The Bhagavad-Gita has profoundly effected the Indian way of life for millenniums.
-Its teachings have been at the core of the Hindu fundamental beliefs for time immemorial.
+The Bhagavad-Gita has profoundly influenced the Indian way of life for millenniums.
+Its teachings have been at the core of the Hindu fundamental beliefs from time immemorial.
 They are ageless and relevant even today.

 Originally written in Sanskrit, the scripture has been translated into many languages all over the world and is now easily available to interested readers in most parts of the world.
 It attracted the attention of many scholars for centuries.

-Each verse and every chapter in it is loaded with multiple meanings, enabling each to understand it and interpret it in his own way.
+Each verse and every chapter in it are loaded with multiple meanings, enabling each to understand it and interpret it in his own way.
 The more we read the Bhagavad-Gita, the greater is our insight into its deepest secrets.
-The more we read it, the stronger our feeling that we know but little about it.
+The more we read it, the stronger will be our feeling that we know but little about it.

-When we feel that we have understood it all and can safely go elsewhere for inspiration, a particular verse or a chapter again starts bothering us with its new wisdom or a perplexing insight.
+When you feel that you have understood it all and you can safely go elsewhere for inspiration, a particular verse or a chapter may again start bothering you with new wisdom or a perplexing insight.
 That is why today we have so many interpretations of the Bhagavad-Gita from various scholars.

 The Bhagavad-Gita contains 18 chapters and 700 verses, which are attributed to the four principle participants of the narration in the following manner: